raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ## A big worked example

-Here is an example of an Astro Pi Mission Space Lab experiment idea: _The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the surface of the Earth it is passing over.
-Does the ISS get hotter when it passes over a desert, or wetter when it is above the sea?_
+Here is an example of an Astro Pi Mission Space Lab experiment idea: The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the surface of the Earth it is passing over.
+Does the ISS get hotter when it passes over a desert, or wetter when it is above the sea?

-This example will serve as a template, to illustrate how you can combine all the elements described so far in this guide in order to plan and write your computer program.
+This example will serve as a template, to illustrate how you can combine all the elements described so far in this guide to plan and write your computer program.

 For this particular example, it seems that the program for the experiment should:
-- Take regular measurements of temperature and humidity every 30 seconds, and log the values in a CSV file.
+- Take regular measurements of temperature and humidity every 30 seconds, and log the values in a CSV file
-- Calculate the ISS’s latitude and longitude and log this information in the CSV file.
+- Calculate the ISS’s latitude and longitude and log this information in the CSV file
-- Take a photo using the camera on Astro Pi IR, which is pointing out of a window towards Earth, to gather data on whether cloud cover might also be a factor.
+- Take a photo using the camera on Astro Pi IR, which is pointing out of a window towards Earth, to gather data on whether cloud cover might also be a factor
-- Write the latitude and longitude data in the CSV file and also into the EXIF tags of the images, which have sequentially numbered file names.
+- Write the latitude and longitude data in the CSV file and also into the EXIF tags of the images, which have sequentially numbered file names
-- Handle any unexpected errors and log the details.
+- Handle any unexpected errors and log the details

 ### Planning your coding sessions